sorbet/sorbet/website/docs/error-reference.md

 →
 [Why isn't there variance for generic classes?](https://stackoverflow.com/questions/2733346/why-isnt-there-generic-variance-for-classes-in-c-sharp-4-0/2734070#2734070)

-The answer concludes that the main selling point of having covariant classes it to make immutable generic classes, at the cost of a more complex implementation of generics.
+The answer concludes that the main selling point of having covariant classes is to make immutable generic classes, at the cost of a more complex implementation of generics.

 ## 5017

-The `type_member` and `type_template` declarations from a parent class must all be repeated in the same order a child class (and before any newly-added type members belonging only to the child class).
+The `type_member` and `type_template` declarations from a parent class must all be repeated in the same order in a child class (and before any newly-added type members belonging only to the child class).

 One non-obvious way this error can manifest is via code generation tooling.
 If a